SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/activities-tab.md

 ![Activities section tab (Diary) -screenshot][img4]

-The **Activities** section tab gives you an overview of activities and acts as a to-do list or task list.
+The **Activities** section tab gives you an overview of activities and acts as a to-do list.
 It contains, among other things, meetings and to-dos that you have not yet completed and you can use it to temporarily store follow-ups that you have not yet allocated to a particular time or date.

 The activities list does not change when you switch between the different tabs in the top section of the Diary screen.